amihaiemil/amihaiemil.github.io/_posts/2017-03-11-cms-for-clientside.markdown

 represent the front-end and should as decoupled from the backend as possible.

-Any changes to the UI should be done using a CMS (Content Management System) and should go live without the need for a deployment.
+Any changes to the UI should be done using a CMS (Content Management System) and should go live without requiring a deployment.
 This is important especially in enterprise environments where there are strict rules and timelines regarding production releases.

-Of course, you might not care about this if you're a single developer who deploys an app to [Amazon EC2](https://aws.amazon.com/ec2/) anytime, with a few clicks.
+Of course, you may not care about this if you're a single developer who deploys an app to [Amazon EC2](https://aws.amazon.com/ec2/) anytime, with a few clicks.

 <figure class="articleimg">